Nearly every week this summer, we have seen retail workers demand better working conditions.

 With more and more people becoming vaccinated and life returning to “normal,” we are seeing readers become less engaged and less interested in reading stories about the pandemic.

 However, now is the time to focus even more on improving working conditions after so many “essential workers” risked so much during the pandemic.
+The retail industry is actually a complex one.
+It is hoped that customer engagement strategies and software (like those available at Revel Systems) will be effective in bringing about a change in this industry.
+Make sure retail workers receive the same benefits as any other working adult.

 We want to focus this summer on the workers being left behind as the pandemic fades from view.
 Stories about the undocumented workers working in unsafe workplaces, the communities of color devastated by COVID, and the long-term unemployed who are still struggling to find good work.